Atelier UI®

 if (!m) return

-// instead of recalculating bounds on every render
+* window.scrollX/Y, instead of re-measuring bounds every render.

 const rect = target.getBoundingClientRect()